-5) What advice can you share on how you have achieved success thus far in your career, whether that be entering a graduate program or a lengthy career in a prestigious position?
+What advice can you share on how you have achieved success

 Lastly, increase your professional networking - belong to a professional organization and attend the annual conferences to exchange ideas, learn about new research areas, and interact with peers.
 I have been a member of AOCS and ACS for more than forty years.
 I benefit immensely from my association with AOCS.
 Initially, I presented research work at the AOCS national meetings, which led to meeting potential research collaborators and peers working in fats and oils, and the opportunity to discuss and learn from them and exchange scientific ideas.
 In my career these interactions led to research collaborations and many seminal research publications.
 Belonging to professional organizations and professional networking became a continuous thread throughout my career that helped me to keep the connectivity with the outside world and abreast with the developments.

 Chemical synthesis as a tool to create value in lipid related products